 4) EHR Integration/Interoperability

-While medical billing software is an integral part of any practice, providers run into large inefficiencies and problems when their software is not interoperable and fully integrated with their other practice technology.
-The trend in 2020 is that providers are finding vendors that offer complete software interoperability, allowing them to work more effectively and better help their patients.
+While medical billing software is an integral part of any practice, providers run into large inefficiencies and problems with medical billing when their software is not interoperable and fully integrated with their other practice technology.
+The trend is that providers are finding vendors that offer complete software interoperability, allowing them to work more effectively and better help their patients.
 Medical billing software is integrated with your electronic health record offers the potential for digital payment processing from a patient portal as well as efficient payment reminders with your practice management software.